-In remarkable succession, students covered populations in municipalities including Antioch, California (Hall); Baltimore, Maryland (Booker); Chicago, Illinois (Adams); Durham, North Carolina (Washaya); Houston, Texas (DeWalt and Starks); Jackson, Mississippi (Patterson); Los Angeles, California (Carter); Miami, Florida (Gardner); New York, (Thomas and Al-Hijaz); Newark, New Jersey (Boateng); Omaha, Nebraska (Royer); Pittsburgh, Pennsylvania (Ervin); and Washington, D.C.
+In remarkable succession, students covered populations in municipalities including Antioch, California (Hall); Baltimore, Maryland (Booker); Chicago, Illinois (Adams); Durham, North Carolina (Washaya); Houston, Texas (DeWalt and Starks); Jackson, Mississippi (Precious); Los Angeles, California (Carter); Miami, Florida (Gardner); New York, (Thomas and Al-Hijaz); Newark, New Jersey (Boateng); Omaha, Nebraska (Royer); Pittsburgh, Pennsylvania (Ervin); and Washington, D.C.
 (Jeffrey).

 Jeffrey, a second-year law student and long-term resident of Washington, D.C. who is exploring telecommunications, corporate litigation and tax with plans of working at a law firm after completing her studies, presented on the District.
 “My favorite aspect of working on the project was identifying and interviewing the community members during and in preparation of a round table discussion,” Jeffrey said.